Introduction

 • An internet-facing server is any server that is directly accessible over the internet.

-What is an internet-facing service?
+What is an online service?

-• An example of an internet-facing service that processes, stores or communicates an organisation’s sensitive data is any cloud service that has been authorised for use with OFFICIAL: Sensitive or PROTECTED data (such as GovTeams) or any other sensitive business data.
+• An example of an online service that processes, stores or communicates an organisation’s sensitive data is any cloud service that has been authorised for use with OFFICIAL: Sensitive or PROTECTED data (such as GovTeams) or any other sensitive business data.

 Does ASD provide a list of approved products for implementing the Essential Eight?